Silver Dollar La Joya Silver Project

 An advanced exploration-stage property, La Joya comprises 15 mineral concessions totalling 4,646 hectares and hosts the Main Mineralized Trend (MMT), Santo Niño, and Coloradito deposits (Figure 2).

-Planview of the MMT, Santo Nino and Coloradito deposits, and Brazo and Central Dyke zonesFigure 2: Planview of the MMT, Santo Niño and Coloradito deposits, and Brazo and Central Dyke zones.
+Planview of the MMT, Santo Nino and Coloradito deposits, and Brazo and Central Dyke zonesFigure 2: Plan view of the MMT, Santo Niño and Coloradito deposits.

 Modern exploration activity began on the Property in 1977, which included extensive drilling by previous operators: Luisman from 1977 to 1997, Boliden from 1998 to 2001, and Solid Resources in 2006.

-SilverCrest acquired the Property in June 2010 and initiated property-scale geological mapping and sampling, which led to an improved understanding of the skarn and control of the mineralization.
-Two phases of drilling followed between 2010 and 2012, a 5,753.70 metre (m) Phase I program comprised of 26 holes and a 25,812.65 m Phase II program comprised of 78 holes.
-A Phase III program of 2,698 m of in-fill drilling comprised of 17 holes was also completed between February and March 2014.
-The Silvercrest drilling was relatively widespread in the MMT and the separate Santo Niño and Coloradito deposits (Figure 2 above, and Figure 3 and Photo 1 below).
+SilverCrest acquired the Property in June 2010 and initiated geological mapping and sampling, which led to an improved understanding of the skarn and control of the mineralization.
+Two phases of drilling followed between 2010 and 2012: a 5,753.70 metre (m) Phase I program (26 holes) and a 25,812.65 m Phase II program (78 holes).
+A Phase III program of 2,698 m of infill drilling (17 holes) was also completed in 2014.
+The Silvercrest drilling was relatively widespread in the MMT and the separate Santo Niño and Coloradito deposits (Figures 2 above and 3 below).

-Results from Silvercrest's Phase I and II programs, along with 5,907.26 m of drilling by Luisman in 18 holes, were included in the geological database used as source data for the mineral resource estimation (below) on the MMT and Santo Nino deposits.
-The mineral resource estimate was based on results from 122 drill holes totaling 37,473.61 m and had an effective date of December 162012 (below).
+Only results from Silvercrest's Phase I and II programs, along with 5,907.26 m of drilling by Luisman (18 holes) on the MMT and Santo Nino deposits, were included in the geological database used as source data for the following mineral resource estimation, which had an effective date of December 162012.

 La Joya Mineral Resource Update 121612